Abhiroopks/Parallel_Shortest_Path/README.md

 - Note that Floyd-Warshall Recursive Parallel only works with graphs that have V = Power of 2
 - Compile:
 `make testsC`
-- Check correctness: (Will save to resultscheck.txt) `./checkC`
+- Check correctness: (Will save to results/checkres.txt) `sh test/checkC`
-- Timing info: (Will save to individual csv files)
+- Timing info: (Will save to individual csv files in results/times directory)

-`./timesC`
+`sh test/timesC`

-`./timesFWR` (Separate script for Floyd-Warshall Recursive Parallel due to extremely long time to complete)
+`sh test/timesFWR` (Separate script for Floyd-Warshall Recursive Parallel due to extremely long time to complete)